 Let’s get started!

 This section should include your legal name, go figure.
-Be sure that you are using your official name as stated in your organizing documents and the one that you will use when you file your 501(c)(3) and 1023 application.
+Be sure that you are using your official name as stated in your organizing documents and the one that you will use when you register your organization.

 Your purpose is important to state correctly because it cannot be outside of the exempt purposes defined by the 501(c)(3).
 This just means that you want to make sure you aren’t including anything unnecessary in your purpose.

 Pro Tip: To help with this, we suggest that you use the example that the IRS gives in the 1023-EZ filing instructions: "The organization is organized exclusively for charitable, religious, educational and scientific purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section for any future federal tax code."

 The IRS has listed several purposes that you should be applicable for as a 501(c)(3): charitable, religious, educational, scientific, literary, testing for public safety, fostering national or international amateur sports competition, and preventing cruelty to children or animals.
 Feel free to use their example with one or more of these purposes.

 This part of your bylaws would include any information you have about memberships.
 First, you have to decide if you will have members.
 If yes, make sure you mention what the dues will be, and include their membership rights (like voting rights).

 If you want to have different "classes" of membership, be sure to describe that in this section!